GBert/openwrt-files/picprog-new/k8048/Src/lpicp/README.txt

 	IOCTL as per the original.
-	Changed input timing in mc-icsp to make it more reliable with P5B=0, however, on the R-PI P5B must be >0 and the delay overhead is long.
+	Changed input timing in mc-icsp to make it more reliable with P5B=0, however, on the R-PI P5B must be >0 and the delay is long since there is no ndelay on this platform AFAICT.